AdobeDocs/mix-modeler.en/help/dashboard/overview.md

 ---
-title: Overview dashboard
+title: Overview
-description: Learn how to use dashboard overview in Adsobe Mix Modeler.
+description: Learn how overview your harmonized data and plans in Adsobe Mix Modeler.
 ---

 # Overview dashboard

->[!AVAILABILITY]
->
->Pending documentation update...
+The Overview UI in Adobe Mix Modeler allows you to overview your harmonized data and your plans.